zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 2.md

 ![](Image-Purchase/Purchase-Management-Return-Order-1.png)

-1) Return progress is controlled in 4 steps:
+1) Return progress is controlled in 4 steps:<br/>
-	* New: input general information of the return process,
+	* New: input general information of the return process,<br/>
-	* Pending: create the list of products to return to supplier,
+	* Pending: create the list of products to return to supplier,<br/>
 	* Processing: the product list has been submitted to the supplier.
-Products, once delivered, are waiting to be validated and transferred to warehouse.
+Products, once delivered, are waiting to be validated and transferred to warehouse.<br/>
-	* Completed
+	* Completed<br/>
 2) Input the date that you create the return request

 3) Choose the warehouse to take products out for return

 4) Choose supplier to return products to

 5) Input return reason (optional)

 6) Click **Prepare Product List** to move to the next step

 ![](Image-Purchase/Purchase-Management-Return-Order-2.png)

 On **Pending** step:

 1) View general information of the return request that you have input in the previous step.

 2) There are 2 ways of preparing product list to return:

-	* Choose to either Import Products list via csv file (template provided)
+	* Choose to either Import Products list via csv file (template provided)<br/>
-	* Or view and choose among all products of that supplier by clicking on All Supplier Products button.
+	* Or view and choose among all products of that supplier by clicking on All Supplier Products button.<br/>
 3) Cancel the return request

 4) Send an email to supplier to inform of the return

 5) Print the list of returned items

 6) Save your current process while stay on the page

 7) Confirm

 After adding products, you can edit product quantity to return: